 I was afraid of someone learning about the things I have done.
-I was afraid of not being the life of the party.
-I was afraid that the people at work would find out my secrets.
+I was scared of not being the life of the party.
+I was worried that the people at work would find out my secrets.
 I like the expression “fear-based living” to describe this life.

 Yet, even with all of the fear that surrounded me, I always thought I still had options in life.
-I worked on Wall Street so money was not my problem.
-I thought that I could eventually find the right woman to marry and that would force me into a better life.
+I worked on Wall Street, so money was not my problem.
+I felt that I could eventually find the right woman to marry, and that would force me into a better life.
 I thought that once I bought a home, I would clean up my act.
 I thought that once I got promoted at work, I would have no choice but to focus and avoid all those bad habits.
 I convinced myself I still had options.